 Similar to IBS, current research suggests that hypnosis may also be an effective tool for treating TMD pain.

-A 2017 study screening 255 people with irritable bowel syndrome noted that 27.8% of people diagnosed with IBS also had a history of anal complications, such as anal fissures.
+A 2017 study screening 255 people with irritable bowel syndrome.found that 27.8% also had a history of anal complications such as fissures, reinforcing how bowel irregularity can contribute to anal pain.

-If you're used to popping a pill to relieve IBS pain, then it may be time to rethink your treatment options.
+If you’re used to reaching for a pill to manage IBS pain, it may be time to reconsider your approach.
+Many common over-the-counter pain relievers provide only temporary relief — and some can actually worsen gut symptoms over time.

 Abdominal pain